MuhammadMukhlis220/Spark/nlp-name-entity-recognition/README.md

-# Name Entity Recognition using Spark NLP
+# Name Entity Recognition using Spark NLP (CPU Mode)
 ---

 __Just simple example for NER using pyspark__